Introduction -UK VAT guide for contractors

 - HMRC needs to refund your business.
 If a VAT refund is due, HMRC will repay this.

 When you have a liability, the VAT you’ve paid will be credited against your liability with HMRC.
 Likewise, if a refund is due, once HMRC refund this it will go against the amount that they owe you.

 One of the main plus points of registering for VAT (if you are charging VAT-registered customers) is that you can reclaim the VAT on any business purchases that include VAT.
 Therefore, in the future, the actual cost of these to your business will be the amount before VAT.
 When you claim back VAT, you will need to obtain and retain any invoices or receipts related to the amount of VAT your business is claiming.

 There may be times or instances when the VAT on purchases and expenses exceed the VAT on your sales in a given VAT quarter.
 In this case, HMRC will refund the difference to the business.

 The types of costs that do not include VAT

-There are certain services and goods that are exempt supplies and fall outside the UK VAT system.
+Do bank charges have VAT?
+Do rail fares have VAT?
+Notably, certain services and goods are exempt supplies and fall outside the UK VAT system.
 These are not subject to VAT and include:

 - Insurance -this is taxable through the insurance industry.